abdulisik/Spring-Boot-RESTful/README.md

 #### Simple Spring Boot RESTful Web Service (bonus points for OAuth2+OIDC Google login)

 Build a Spring Boot (v2.5.0) Java 8 Gradle project and push it to GitHub or BitBucket.
-The application should implement a secure RESTful web service that stores and displays information about subjects in a clinical trial.
+The application should implement a secure RESTful web service that stores and displays information about subject in a clinical trial.

 1. Subject model should contain id, name, age, sex, occupation
 2. RESTful APIs:
-   a. retrieve all subjects b. get subject by id c. add new subject
+   a. retrieve all subject b. get subject by id c. add new subject
-3. Prepopulate the database with 10 subjects (H2 database recommended for ease of development)
+3. Prepopulate the database with 10 subject (H2 database recommended for ease of development)
 4. Build an extremely simple html frontend (we will not be judging your design skills):
    a.
-Table/list showing existing subjects (paginated for extra credit!)
+Table/list showing existing subject (paginated for extra credit!)
    b.
 Form to create and save a new subject using RESTful API and ajax c.
-Automatic update of subjects table upon successful save
+Automatic update of subject table upon successful save
 5. Bonus: secure the html frontend with Oauth2